 Where do you see yourself in five years time?

 Secretaries shouldn’t dream of promotion, at least not within the company.
+If you work as a cultural secretary, or some other specific secretarial job things can be different, but most often than not, your options for promotion will be little or non-existent at all :).
 Say them that you will be happy to work for them in five years, or somewhere else, doing a good job of a secretary, and enjoying your life outside of work.
 Of course this doesn’t mean that you cannot get a raise.
 On the contrary, if you work well, you will get a raise.

 Perhaps you have a different idea of your future–and there’s nothing wrong with it.
 Maybe you want to travel the world, start your own business, or have a child in two years time.
 And there’s absolutely nothing wrong with that.